Projected Richardson varieties and affine Schubert varieties

 Our main results are combinatorial, cohomological, and $K$-theoretic comparisons between the projected Richardson varieties $\Pi_w^v$ and the affine Schubert varieties of the affine flag variety $\Fl$ of $G$.
 These results generalize work of Knutson, Lam, and Speyer \cite{KLS} in the case that $G/P$ is a Grassmannian of type $A$.
 The techniques of our proof differ significantly from those of \cite{KLS}.
 In particular, the proof of the cohomological part of \cite{KLS} appears to only extend to cominuscule $G/P$.
 A more geometric comparison in the Grassmannian case was performed by Snider \cite{S} who also recovered our $K$-theoretic comparison in the case of the Grassmannian.

 On the combinatorial side, we compare two posets.
 One is obtained from the closure order of projected Richardson varieties, which we denote by $Q_J$.
 It was first studied by Rietsch \cite{R} and Goodearl and Yakimov \cite{GY}.
 The other one is the \emph{admissible subset} $\Adm(\l)$ associated to a dominant coweight $\l$, introduced by Kottwitz and Rapoport in \cite{KR}.
-It is a subset of the extended affine Weyl group $\etW$ and the Bruhat order on $\etW$ gives a partial order on $\Adm(\l)$.
+It is a subset of the Iwahori-Weyl group $\etW$ and the Bruhat order on $\etW$ gives a partial order on $\Adm(\l)$.
 One important result in the study of Shimura varieties is that the special fiber of the local model is a union of finitely many opposite affine Schubert cells $I w I/I$ in the affine flag variety, where $w$ runs over the admissible set $\Adm(\l)$ for the Shimura coweight $\l$.
 See \cite{PR} and \cite{Zhu}.